mozilla/fxa-content-server/docs/architecture.md

 #### Authentication Brokers

-##### base
+##### public
-BaseAuthenticationBroker is the generic interface for other brokers.

-##### fx-desktop-v1
+###### fx-desktop-v1
-Interfaces with Sync on Fx Desktop.
-A custom protocol allows the content server to query the browser for information and send results back.
+v1 of the Firefox Desktop authentication broker, communicates with Firefox using CustomEvents when the user is attempting to authenticate for Sync.

-##### fx-desktop-v2
+###### fx-desktop-v2
-v2 of the Fx Desktop authentication broker, it speaks to the browser using WebChannels.
+v2 of the Fx Desktop authentication broker, it communicates with the browser using WebChannels.

-##### fx-desktop-v3
+###### fx-desktop-v3
 v3 of the Fx Desktop authentication broker, it allows the uid of a user to change if the user's account has been deleted.

-##### fx-fennec-v1
+###### fx-fennec-v1
-Interfaces with Sync on Fennec.
-Uses WebChannels to communicate with the browser.
+Interfaces with Firefox for Android when authenticating for Sync, it communicates with the browser using WebChannels.

-##### fx-firstrun-v1
+###### fx-firstrun-v1
 Used by FxDesktop to embed FxA within an iframe on the firstrun page.
-Communicates with the browser using web channels.
+Communicates with the browser using WebChannels.

-##### fx-firstrun-v2
+###### fx-firstrun-v2
 v2 of the firstrun authentication broker, used to enable "Choose what to Sync".

-##### fx-ios-v1
+###### fx-ios-v1
 Interfaces with Sync on Fx for iOS.
-Uses the same custom protocol as FxDesktop v1.
+Uses the same custom protocol as fx-desktop-v1.

-##### fx-sync
+###### fx-sync
-Generic Sync broker.
-Used to define behaviors for other Sync brokers, and if the user verifies a Sync sign up in a 2nd browser.
+A base class for all other Sync auth brokers to define common behaviors.
+Instantiated directly in the verification tab for users that authenticate for Sync and verify in a 2nd browser.

+###### oauth-redirect
+RedirectAuthenticationBroker is used for redirect based OAuth flows.
+The RedirectAuthenticationBroker sends results to the OAuth relying party via the browser's URL.

+###### web
+Authentication broker used when a user browses directly to the site.

+##### internal
+These brokers are for internal use, as the base for public brokers.

+###### base
+The generic interface for other brokers.
+Used to define common shared behaviors.

-##### fx-sync-channel
+###### fx-sync-channel
 Base for brokers that communicate with Firefox.

-##### fx-sync-web-channel
+###### fx-sync-web-channel
 Generic interface used for Syncing with browsers that support web channels.

 ##### oauth
 OAuthAuthenticationBroker provides functionality common to all OAuth related flows.
 The OAuthAuthenticationBroker saves OAuth data before verification, generates OAuth results, and sends the OAuth result to the OAuth relying party.

-###### oauth-redirect
-RedirectAuthenticationBroker is used for redirect based OAuth flows.
-The RedirectAuthenticationBroker sends results to the OAuth relying party via the browser's URL.

-##### web
-Authentication broker used when a user browses directly to the site.

 #### Channels